manucomi/parking-management-system/docs/architecture/scalability-and-future.md

 - **Backend Optimizations:**
     - Use database indexes on frequently queried fields (`resident_id`, `building_id`, `allocated_at`).
     - Optimize raffle logic by pre-loading eligible residents in memory and using transactions for atomic fairness updates.
-- **SSR Caching (MVP):**
+- **SSR Caching (Active):**
-    - The Next.js custom `NetworkFirstCacheService` reduces backend load during high-traffic periods.
+    - Next.js uses SSR caching (in-memory) to reduce backend load during high-traffic periods.
-    - Future replacement with Redis (Upstash) for distributed caching will support higher concurrency.
+    - Planned replacement with Redis for v1.1 will support distributed caching and higher concurrency.
 - **Asynchronous Raffle Execution:**
     - Heavy operations (raffle rotations, fairness recalculations) can run in background jobs to prevent blocking API calls.